 Redware Deluxe 5-Piece Dinnerware Set For People Living With Alzheimer’s

-According to the the Alzheimer’s & Dementia Association, there are as many as 50 million people living with Alzheimer’s or Dementia.
-Alzheimer’s is a deteriorating brain disorder that causes memory lost and is the most common form of Dementia.
-Dementia on the other hand, is not a disease but a term used to describe a multitude of symptoms related to memory loss.
-People living with these disorders experience memory lost of time, places, important events and even family members.
-They also experience confusion and struggle with completing daily living tasks like combing their hair, brushing their teeth and dressing.
+According to the Alzheimer’s & Dementia Association, as many as 50 million people live with Alzheimer’s or Dementia.
+Alzheimer’s is a deteriorating brain disorder that causes memory loss and is the most common form of Dementia.
+Dementia, on the other hand, is not a disease but a term used to describe a multitude of symptoms related to memory loss.
+People living with these disorders experience memory loss of time, places, important events, and even family members.
+They also experience confusion and struggle with completing daily living tasks like combing their hair, brushing their teeth, and dressing.

 Deluxe 5-piece Redware Dining Set, especially for Alzheimer's Patients

 - Partitioned Scoop Dish with Lid, Patented Inner Lip Plate, Drinking Cup, Built-Up Fork & Spoon

 - 60 percent of Alzheimer’s patients have decreased visual capacity, 40 percent experience weight loss

 - Human eye has more receptors to see red than to see any other color